Lowest Mortgage Rate in Canada. Starting from 1.99%

 The easiest renewal process would mean no changes to your current mortgage terms and early enough acceptance of a renewal offer with your lender (though be careful that you're not easily accepting a higher rate).

 Your mortgage situation is unique.
 Your current needs or future goals may have changed.
-You may want to take out home equity as cash, save more over your next term, or look for certain flexible features that can help you reach your goals sooner.
+You may want to tap into your home equity, save more over your next term, or look for certain flexible features that can help you reach your goals sooner.

-Your mortgage renewal is the best time to take stock and make any changes, as you won't have to pay a penalty to break your term.
+Your mortgage renewal is the best time to take stock and make changes, as you won't incur a penalty for breaking your term.
 But, those changes can take time, for any number of valid (or human-fallible) reasons.

 Here are common reasons that could delay your mortgage renewal process.